 L is for Ladybug: In this activity, your child will learn how to make the shape of a ladybug out of the letter L. First, you’ll draw a bubble letter L on a piece of paper or construction paper.
 Then, you’ll need a big, red circle cut out of construction paper, cut in half, and 6 small black dots.
 Have your kid glue the half circles on the letter L in the shape of ladybug wings.
 Then glue the black dots on the wings.
 Add some googly eyes on top and you’ve got a Ladybug!

 Leaf Tracing: For this activity, you’ll need to collect some leaves to trace them over the letter L. This activity also focuses on the shape and sound of the letter.
 Using words that start with the letter your child is studying is important to put the letter in context.
 Collecting the leaves itself could also be a fun and beneficial activity for learning the letter.

 Find the Ls: Fill a sensory bin with sand or craft pebbles and hide some images of objects in them, making sure at least half of the items start with the letter L (Leaf, lemon, lettuce, lighthouse, lamp, ladle, etc.).
 Have your child search for the images and name each object, trying to find the ones that start with letter L.

-Offering your child one of these activities every day for one week can be enough to properly introduce them to the letter L. For more educational material like the worksheets and video provided in this article, check out our Kids Academy website.
+Offering your child one of these activities every day for one week can be enough to properly introduce them to the letter L. For more educational materials like the worksheets and video provided in this article, check out our Kids Academy website.